SophiaH67/SolarisBot/README.md

-﻿# THIS PROJECT IS NOT COMPLETE AND WILL NOT RUN IN THE CURRENT STATE Why did I not just make these changes in a separate branch you ask?
-Because I simply wanted to do one or two changes and have lost control and am basically reworking the whole DB system now as I want to try soft deletion and some other common DB principles
+﻿# THIS PROJECT IS NOT COMPLETE IN THE CURRENT STATE Due to the lack of me using branches currently the feature "RegEx Channels" is not complete (missing service), after the full implementation development will no longer be done on the main branch

 # SolarisBot
 A simple bot I made for my own server because I felt like it